Aside from the music, many other events take place at our Festival. Below is a selection of some of the usual

-A selection of workshops usually takes place over the festival weekend.
-Playing the Bones is one of the most popular of these and is currently scheduled to take place again this year.
+A wide range of workshops takes place over the festival weekend.
+Playing the Bones is one of the most popular of these and will take place again this year.
 In addition we have a selection of musical and historical workshops.
 Full details will be in the printed Programme.

 Walks & Talks

 Our Festival also features talks, walks and discussions plus guided tours of Harwich throughout the duration of the Festival.
-We have a particularly interesting set of talks and lectures in this year of the Mayflower.
-Full details in our soon to be published Programme.
+Harwich has a wealth of fascinating history to draw upon and these events cover many aspects of our towns past.
+Full details will be in our comprehensive Programme.